-Idaho since 2006, including Academic Vice President.
-Mr. Eyring will become President of Brigham Young University-Idaho in April 2017.
+Age: Director Since: 54 2006 (Also served as a director of the Company from 1995 until 2003) Committees: Member of the Compensation Committee; Member of the Audit Committee Principal Occupation: .
+President at Brigham Young University Idaho Experience: Mr. Eyring was appointed President of Brigham Young University-Idaho in April 2017.
+Prior to that, Mr. Eyring served in various positions of administration at Brigham Young University-Idaho from 2006 to April 2017, including Academic Vice President.
 Mr. Eyring was President of the Japan Tokyo North Mission of The Church of Jesus Christ of Latter-day Saints from 2003 until 2006.
-From 2002 until 2003, he was a special partner with Peterson Capital, a private equity investment firm; and from 1998 through 2002, he was the Director of the Masters of Business

-Administration Program at Brigham Young University.
+From 2002 until 2003, he was a special partner with Peterson Capital, a private equity investment firm; and from 1998 through 2002, he was the Director of the Masters of Business Administration Program at Brigham Young University.
 The Board recognizes the strong business and strategic consulting experience Mr. Eyring contributes to the Board's direction of the Company.
 In addition to the recent experience summarized above, Mr. Eyring was previously engaged with the Monitor Company, an internationally-recognized management consulting firm.
 Mr. Eyring is a sound strategic thinker who possesses the ability to apply his academic thought and studies to the practical day-to-day challenges of the Company's operations.
-The Board believes that Mr. Eyring's thoughtful application of business and legal principles makes him a valuable contributor to the
+The Board believes that Mr. Eyring's thoughtful application of business and legal principles makes him a valuable contributor to the Board.